 Parallel processing has been employed with some success for the processing of DDs used in model checking.
-Thus far, parallel processing has allowed model checking of larger models than possible with sequential processing, but has not produced hoped-for massive improvements in speed of model checking.
-This research provides another opportunity to attempt an improvement in the speed-up provided by parallel model checking.
+Parallel processing has allowed model checking of larger models than possible with sequential processing, but has not produced wished-for massive scalable parallel speed-ups for model checking.
+By efficiently using multicore processors, TeDDy supports future efforts in attaining usable parallel speed-ups.

-1.2 Structure of this Proposal
+1.2 Structure and overview of this Proposal